DoD-Platform-One/bigbang/README.md

 # Big Bang Pipeline Templates

-This repository provides Gitlab CI templates and additional tools / dependencies to test Big Bang packages.
+This repository provides Gitlab CI templates and additional tools / dependencies to test Big Bang and its individual packages.

-## Package Test CI Pipeline Infrastructure
+## Package CI Pipeline Infrastructure

 The package pipeline CI infrastructure files included in this repo can be used within a gitlab CI pipeline (via a gitlab runner) for any Big Bang package.